 Lectins are the proteins that force carbs and sugars to clump together.
 Sure, they’re found all over the vegetable kingdom, but they’re a plant’s greatest defense against us – and they’re toxic.
+Nightshade vegetables are a good example.
+You can learn more about the number one question: why are lectins bad for you.

 When you ingest them, the consequences can be pretty severe.
 Lectins are thought to cause: